patzly/grocy-android/app/src/main/assets/README.md

 ## Improvements

-- Replace DEBUG with debug from shared prefs
 - offline indicator in shopping mode
 - turn error layout into custom view ErrorState and add view methods for control
 - turn empty state layout into custom view EmptyState and add view methods for control